ELECTRONIC WASTE

 Electronic devices are accepted at LRSWMD Johnson, Morrisville, and Stowe stations.

 Some electronic devices are fully covered by Vermont’s E-Cycles program.
 Others are still banned from the landfill but disposal is not free.
-See below for more details.

 COST

-*Up to 7 items; if bringing 8+ items - $5 each
+FREE DISPOSAL: Covered devices (up to 7 items.
+8+ items - $5 each)

 The Vermont E-Cycles statute provides for free for covered entities.
 The law has been in place since 2011.